zephraph/notes/Projects/procedure.md

     Code: unknown-error
 ```

 This is interesting because it's a doubly nested error.
 The `promptForVault` procedure is erroring and triggering an error in the `install` procedure.
+My goal is to make that clearer.

+There are likely two parts to this

+1. Generally improving the error positioning of `match` statements
+2. Creating a special error for when nested procedures fail

+### Improving match error handling

+*2021-05-21*